codelakegmbh/docker-nginx-php/README.md

 # docker-nginx-php
 This image is built for PHP applications which use pretty URLs (like you do in [Laravel](https://laravel.com/) projects).
 The underlying nginx also serves static assets.

-At the moment, there is a little issue regarding assets delivery (if explicitly provided in the URL, PHP scripts may be downloaded).
+In case your application does not rely on pretty URLs but on actual script names, you can also run those apps in this container.

 ## Content
 * [Usage](#usage)